-Miya Himi Watercolor 18 and 36 Solid Paint Set Color Chart and Brush Review Video
+Miya Himi Watercolor 18 36 Solid Paint Diamond Set Color Chart Brush Review + LIGHTFAST TEST RESULTS

 Their synthetic brush sets are available in pointed rounds ideal for watercolor and filbert flats for gouache.
 They have a good capacity, point, are soft and are of good quality for a very inexpensive price.
 They are packaged in beautiful containers with colorful handles and bird-nest style padding with illustrations on the boxes.
 All of these things make their products one of my first go-to recommendations for beginners and as a gift idea for artists.

 Their 36 color set in a unique rhombus diamond pattern is my favorite product from them.
 The paint goes down very smoothly, an ideal practice set for student painters that do not require lightfastness:

 Amazon USA links below, but may also be available in other countries on your local Amazon or Ali Express.

 They also offer also smaller sets, bundles with their gouache and a new style of set which I have not yet tried:

 After one year lightfast test (right side of each strip was placed on the indoor side of a south facing window).
 Most of the reds started fading within 3 to 6 months, some fully disappearing in diluted range by 1 year (compared to little to no fading you see in the LFI-II colors).